How to use the Payment API v2

 },

 The PaymentMethod object indicates the transaction uses the credit card payment method.
-Since this Salesforce org has several processors configured that can be used to perform credit card payments, we explicitly specify Mollie as the processor.
+Since this Salesforce org has several processors configured that can be used to perform credit card payments, we explicitly specify Stripe as the processor.

 "PaymentMethod": {